veramazzara/BCL2_rRNA_DLBCL/README.md

 To run the downstream analysis we used mainly R scripts and some Jupyter notebooks.

 The RNA-seq data (raw data) generated during this study are available on request from the corresponding author: enrico.derenzini@ieo.it.
-For any question about computational workfow feel free to contact saveria.mazzara@gmail.com.
+For any question about computational workflow feel free to contact: saveria.mazzara@gmail.com.